bachinaram/VirtualArtGallery/README.md

 15. 29/10/2020 - Discussion with mentor regarding the api usage
 16. 30/10/2020 - Internal team discussion for mid evaluation of project we need to prepare current stage of project preparation and youtube video link
+17. 31/10/2020 - Internal team discussion for to test pathogen return values
+18. 03/11/2020 - Creation of home/start/welcome page for gallery home.html
+19. 04/11/2020 - adding audio and text to home page (designing)